Walter Ackerson Jr. Murder: Where are Troy Culver, Eric Forsgren, and Geoff Calligan Now?

 Troy August Culver

-Where are Troy Culver, Eric Forsgren, and Geoff Calligan Today?
+What Happened to Troy Culver, Eric Forsgren, and Geoff Calligan?

-According to Oregon law, no individual can be convicted for confessing to a crime unless the investigators could find physical evidence to substantiate the confession.
-With the passing of so many years, it was highly improbable to find any evidence, so the investigators decided to interrogate the other 2 accomplices.
-The police again interviewed Eric Forsgren and Geoff Calligan and they testify in exchange for immunity that Troy had indeed done the crime.
+According to Oregon law, no individual can be convicted for confessing to a crime unless the investigators can find physical evidence to substantiate the confession.
+With the passing of so many years, it was highly improbable to find any evidence, so the investigators decided to interrogate the other two accomplices.
+The police again interviewed Eric Forsgren and Geoff Calligan, and they testified in exchange for immunity that Troy had indeed done the crime.
 Eric was allegedly even sure that Walter was not dead when they had thrown his body over the bridge and into the ocean.

 Read More: Bearnhardt and Cora Hartig Murders: Where is Tyrone Noling Now?